toothemooon/svelte4_integration/README.md

 - **GET /api/users** - Retrieves the list of users from the database
   - Returns: Array of user objects with id, username, and email

+## Future Enhancements

+To fully implement the blog functionality, consider adding these API endpoints:

+- **GET /api/posts** - Retrieve all blog posts
+- **GET /api/posts/:id** - Retrieve a specific blog post by ID
+- **POST /api/posts** - Create a new blog post

 ## How the Connection Works